zhanglivy/WarehouseReceiptDoubleChannel/README.md

 - Download all file in this experiment (WarehouseReceiptDoubleChannel).
 And place it in upper level directory of fabric-samples.

 # Operation
-- Enter into directory: WarehouseReceiptDoubleChannel/fabric-samples/warehouse-receipt, input ```source start.sh``` in ternimal.
+- Enter into directory: WarehouseReceiptDoubleChannel/fabric-samples/warehouse-receipt, input ```source starter.sh``` in ternimal.

 # Bring down and clean
 - Enter into directory: WarehouseReceiptDoubleChannel/fabric-samples/warehouse-receipt，input```./network-clean.sh``` in ternimal.